WVU-CS330-2024-08-Group02/ClimaCloset/frontend/src/components/README.md

 │   ├── components/    # Non-page components of the app
 │   │   ├── Accessories/          # Creates and formats the Accessories box
 │   │   ├── Bottoms/              # Creates and formats the Bottoms box
-│   │   ├── CenterContainer/      # xxxx
+│   │   ├── CenterContainer/      # Creates and formats the CenterContainer
 │   │   ├── NavBar/               # Creates and formats the Navbar
 │   │   ├── Shelf/                # xxxx
 │   │   ├── Shoes/                # Creates and formats the Shoes box